 Access Control (Authorization)

-Authorization determines whether a user has sufficient privileges, for example, to access a specific resource or to perform an action.
-Authorization assumes previous successful authentication, ie that the user is logged in.
+Authorization checks whether a user has sufficient permissions, for example, to access a specific resource or to perform an action.
+Authorization presupposes prior successful authentication, i.e., that the user is logged in.

 → Installation and requirements

-In the examples, we will use an object of class Nette\Security\User, which represents the current user
+In the examples, we will use an object of the class Nette\Security\User, which represents the current user

-and which you get by passing it using dependency
+and which you get by having it passed to you using dependency injection.
+In presenters, just call

 .

-For very simple websites with administration, where user rights are not distinguished, it is possible to use the already known
+For very simple websites with administration where user permissions are not differentiated, the already known method

 }